junxit/us-congress-bills-114/metadata.md

 - 2015-03-02 — Reported (Amended) by the Committee on Veterans' Affairs.
 H. Rept.
 114-35.
 - 2015-03-02 — Reported (Amended) by the Committee on Veterans' Affairs.
 H. Rept.
 114-35.
 - 2015-03-02 — The title of the measure was amended.
 Agreed to without objection.
+- 2015-03-03 — Received in the Senate and Read twice and referred to the Committee on Veterans' Affairs.